What Are The Tax Implications of Closing Your Limited Company?

 What Are The Options Available To The Shareholders And Directors?

-Generally, directors and shareholders have two options when it comes to closing down their limited company.
+Generally, directors and shareholders have two options when it comes to closing down their limited company (also see Ltd company accountant).
 Provided that the company is still capable of paying any debts, they can either choose Member’s Voluntary Liquidation (MVL) or Informal Strike-Off.
 Here, we will be discussing these two options as well as the details of their tax implications.

 Want to switch to More Than Accountants?
 You can get an instant quote online by using the form below.
 In a like for like comparison for services we are up to 70% cheaper than a high street accountant.